From the Sea to the Clouds to the Soil

 Special thanks to

-The exhibition is made possible with thanks to the Creative Industries Fund NL and the City of The Hague.
-The work by Natasha Tontey was co-commissioned by Auto Italia in London, in partnership with La Becque, Tour-de-Peilz, and Shedhalle, Zurich.
+Natasha Tontey's work is co-commissioned by Auto Italia in London, in partnership with La Becque, Tour-de-Peilz, and Shedhalle, Zurich.

 >> Natasha Tontey, Garden Amidst the Flame, at Auto Italia, London (15 September-4 December 2022)